fosterhr/spiceworks-api/README.md

 ```

 This will start the Flask application on port 80.
 You can access the API endpoints by visiting the following URLs:
-- `/api/tickets/`: returns all tickets
+- `/tickets/`: returns all tickets
+- `/tickets/id/<id>/`: returns a specific ticket based on it's ID
+- `/tickets/user/<user>/`: returns tickets from a specific user
-- `/api/tickets/<status>/`: returns tickets with a specific status
+- `/tickets/status/<status>/`: returns tickets with a specific status
+- `/users/`: returns all end users
+- `/users/<user>`: returns the data for a specific end user
-- `/api/users/`: returns all users
+- `/admin/users/`: returns all admin users
+- `/admin/users/<user>/`: returns the data for a specific admin user

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first
 to discuss what you would like to change.

+## Change Log

+- 03/12/2023
+  - Added support for ticket and end user/admin user filters.
+  - Refactored the drivers into a class-based driver pool.
+  - Added `requirements.txt`.
+- 03/07/2023
+  - Initial commit.

 ## License